-- → 2.10.1 [4-1-1] Wired Extension-Extension Settings-Intercept Destination-Intercept No Answer Time-Day, Lunch, Break, Night (MPR Software File Version 3.1000 or later) - The Intercept Routing destination for each time mode will not apply for Intercept Routing-Busy.
+- → 2.10.1 [4-1-1] Wired Extension-Extension Settings-Intercept Destination-Intercept No Answer Time-Day, Lunch, Break, Night - The Intercept Routing destination for each time mode will not apply for Intercept Routing-Busy.
 When the original destination is busy, the call is redirected to the Intercept Routing-Busy destination assigned through system programming.
 If no destination is assigned the caller will hear a busy tone. - When a call arrives at an extension that is currently receiving a call, the call will be redirected to the extension's Intercept Routing-No Answer destination for each time mode. - The time modes that are selected for CO line calls arriving at extensions and VM groups are decided on a tenant basis.